If you’re confused by the cost of flying with your bike, you’re not the only one.

 And what seems like the best deal flying to a particular destination may not be by the time you’ve taken account of the additional cost of flying your bike out.
 Not to mention having to take a long ground transfer having flown into an airport miles from your intended destination.

-Most relevant to riders in the UK is the one at the top of this page, showing the charges for Eurpean airlines, but the insurance company has now produced other versions for various parts of the world, which you can see on the company's website.
+Most relevant to riders in the UK is the one at the top of this page, showing the charges for European airlines, but the insurance company has now produced other versions for various parts of the world, which you can see on the company's website.
 There's a 2018 update to the worldwide infographic in the works.

 There’s an estimate of the additional cost of carrying your bike too.
 This may vary depending on the weight of your bike and its box, as well as how much of your included allowance you have used up with your other bags.
 So you may still need to do a bit of maths to see how much you’ll actually pay.